CODAgent/esports-agent-tools/codagent/readme.md

     - If you are not on your branch:

         ```
-        git checkout <your branch name>
+        git checkout your-branch-name
         ```

-    - If you are not on your branch and have forgotten your branch's name:
+    - If you are not on your branch and have forgotten your branch's name, make a new one by following [these steps](../README.md#createbranch).

-        ```
-        git checkout -b <give your branch a name>
-        git checkout <the branch name you just gave your branch>
-        ```

-3. Install the dependencies
+4. Install the dependencies
     - Open your terminal
-    - Make sure you are the "codagent" folder on your terminal
+    - Make sure you are in the "codagent" folder on your terminal
         - If you are not then use cd:

             ```